Tazinho/snakecase/README.md

 Since `preprocess` and `protect` allow to use regular expressions, `to_any_case()` becomes very flexible and can achieve complex operations.
 Lets assume, that you want to translate a string, which contains dots and decimal numbers, into snakecase.
 You want that the dots are treated as `"_"` in the output, but not if they are the separator of a decimal.

-You can achieve this, while passing a regex (a lookaround) to the `preprocess` argument, which only translates those dots into `"_"`, that don't have a digit in front.
-The resulting underscores between the digits can be cleaned via `protect = "\\d"`
+You can achieve this, while passing a regex (in this case a lookaround) to the `preprocess` argument, which only translates those dots into `"_"`, that don't have a digit in front.
+The resulting underscores between the digits can be cleaned via `protect = "\\d"`:

 ``` r
 to_any_case(c("va.riable.1.2"), case = "snake", preprocess = "(?<!\\d)\\.", protect = "\\d")